aineon/velvet-goldmine/TESTING.md

     - Only visible on medium or larger devices

 #### **Register Page**
-- Accessisble to logged out users via the *My Account* dropdown
+- Accessible to logged out users via the *My Account* dropdown
 - **_sign in link_**
     - Redirects user to *Sign In* page
     - Is bold on hover